 Making a topiary with a shrub is more difficult but still very fun.

-- Choose the plant – It is easiest to start a shrub topiary with a small juvenile shrub that can be molded as it grows.
-But you can accomplish an outdoor topiary effect with grown plants as well.
+- Choose the plant - It's easiest to start a shrub topiary with a small juvenile shrub that can be molded as it grows, but you can accomplish an outdoor topiary effect with mature plants as well.

-- Training and pruning – When creating a shrub outdoor topiary, you have to take things slowly.
-Envision how you want your final topiary to look and trim off no more than 3 inches in working towards that shape.
-If you are working on growing a small shrub, prune 1 inch off in areas where you need to fill in.
+- Training and pruning - When creating a shrub outdoor topiary, you have to take things slowly.
+Envision how you want your final topiary to look and trim off no more than 3 inches (8 cm.) in working towards that shape.
+If you are working on growing a small shrub, prune 1 inch (2.5 cm.) off in areas where you need to fill in.
 Pruning will encourage additional, bushier growth.
-If you are working on shaping a large shrub, take no more than 3 inches off in areas where you wish to cut back.
-Anymore than this will only kill off parts of the shrub and will ruin the process.
+If you're working on shaping a large shrub, take no more than 3 inches (8 cm.) off in areas where you wish to cut back.
+Any more than this will only kill off parts of the shrub and will ruin the process.
 Remember, when creating a shrub topiary, you are creating a sculpture in slow motion.

-- Training and pruning again - We repeated this step, because you will need to repeat this step – a lot.
-Train and prune the shub a little more about every 3 months during active growth.
+- Training and pruning again - We repeated this step because you will need to repeat this step -- a lot.
+Train and prune the shrub a little more about every three months during active growth.

 Take your time when you make your own topiary and take it slow.
 Your patience will be rewarded with a fabulous outdoor topiary.